pombase/canto/documentation/canto_admin.md

 If you use the flag `--export-approved` instead of `--dump-approved`, the exported sessions with be marked as "EXPORTED" in the Canto database.
 These sessions won't be exported next time.
 This option is provided so that annotation will be exported only once from Canto.

+To export the data from all the sessions, regardless of its state use:

+    script/canto_export.pl canto-json --all  > canto_all.json

+## Reading Canto data into Chado
+The code for loading Canto JSON format files into a Chado database is sessions won't be exported next time.
+This option is provided so that annotation will be exported only once from Canto.